Schoggi-Mimi/bachelor-thesis/README.md

 - `--model_type`: Model type to use ('xgb_reg', 'xgb_cls', 'mlp_reg', 'mlp_cls').
 - `--sweep`: Set to true for hyperparameter sweep.
 - `--sweep_count`: Number of sweeps to perform.
+- `--model_save`: Set to true to save the trained model.
+- `--model_save_path`: Path to save the final model.
+- `--plot_results`: Set to true to enable plotting of results.
 - `--logging`: Configuration for logging, including the use of wandb.

 **Note:** For logging, make sure to set `project` and `entity` under `wandb` in the config file.